 The PFBMI has both a high-sensitivity standard fluorimeter (Quantamaster C60 ; Photon Technology International ; http://www.pti-nj.com/quantamaster.html) and a stopped-flow instrument (KinetAsyst SF61-DX2 ; Hi-Tech ; http://www.hi-techsci.com/), which allows the study of fast reactions with a resolution better than 0.1 s.

-* Dynamic light scattering (scientific managers: Ahmed HAOUZ and Patrick ENGLAND)
+* Dynamic light scattering (scientific manager: Patrick ENGLAND)

-The PFBMI has participated in 2003 and 2004 in more than 50 projects, involving 18 Research Units of the Pasteur Institute, from 8 different Scientific Departments, and 10 laboratories from other institutions.
-The activity has been evenly distributed between routine services and more thorough collaborative work.
+The PFBMI has participated since 2002 in more than 70 projects, involving 20 Research Units of the Pasteur Institute, from 8 different Scientific Departments, and 15 laboratories from other institutions.
+The activity has been distributed between routine experiments and more thorough collaborative work.

 The PFBMI has notably been involved in the Federative Horizontal Program (GPH) on Tuberculosis.

 Many projects have required the use of two or more methodologies available at the PFBMI.